siddharth12s/Event-Trigger-App/README.md

 ### Additional Features

 - Added JWTAuth for the API services

+- **WORKING ON LOCAL**

+- **BUILD FAILED ON EC2 INSTANCE FOR AUTHENTICATION SERVICE**

+- So reverted back without authentication feature

 ![alt text](image-2.png)